You must be registered in the City of Darlington to be eligible to vote in any election in the City.

 Registration on Election Day

 - On Election Day, you may register to vote at your polling location, the City of Darlington Municipal Building.
-You will need to bring proof of residence and your Wisconsin Driver License/Identification card with you.
-Please find information on polling locations at My Vote Wisconsin.
+You will need to bring proof of residence and your Wisconsin Driver's License/Identification card with you.

 - Online registrations must be completed no later than 20 days (3rd Wednesday) before Election Day.

 - Mailed registrations must be postmarked no later than 20 days (3rd Wednesday) before Election Day.

 - Registrations in the Clerk's Office must be submitted by the voter no later than 5 pm on Friday before Election Day.

 - Election Day Registrations must happen at the polls between the hours of 7 am and 8 pm.